kelloggm/checkerframework-gradle-plugin/README.md

 }
 ```

-You can also use a locally-built version of the Checker Framework:
+You can also use a locally-built version of the Checker Framework
+(this is easier to do in [version 1.x](https://github.com/typetools/checker-framework-gradle-plugin)):

 ```groovy
 // To use a locally-built Checker Framework, run gradle with "-PcfLocal".